sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

     // Do the same for the right motor. digitalWrite(MOTOR2_FORWARD, LOW);
     digitalWrite(MOTOR2_BACKWARD, LOW);
-    analogWrite(MOTOR2_PWM, 0);
  }
 ```

 If your motors are spinning in the wrong direction, either flip the wiring on the motor controller or flip the pin numbers in the pin assignment variables.
-If M
+Ex: If motor 1 is spinning backwards when it should be moving forwards, set `MOTOR1_FORWARDS = 6` and `MOTOR1_BACKWARDS = 7`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NjUwNjUwNCwyOTAxODk2NzAsMTQ4Nj
+eyJoaXN0b3J5IjpbMTQ4MzM1MzQ2NSwyOTAxODk2NzAsMTQ4Nj
 g2NDA1MSwxNjkxMzgxNzgxLC04NzI1ODUyMzEsLTc0MDU3NDIy
 MSwxNjE2NTM2MjU3LDE1MDUzMjg4MTMsNjA5Mjc4NjA5LC0xND
 IwMjgyNzE4LDE5OTU3NjMyODQsOTUzMDYwNzczLDE5NDMwMDc1